jbrodovsky/CppND-Memory-Management-Chatbot/README.md

 ### Task 4 : Moving Smart Pointers

-In files `chatlogic.h` / `chatlogic.cpp` and `graphnodes.h` / `graphnodes.cpp` change the ownership of all instances of `GraphEdge` in a way such that each instance of `GraphNode` exclusively owns the outgoing `GraphEdges` and holds non-owning references to incoming `GraphEdges`.
-Use appropriate smart pointers and where required, make changes to the code such that data structures and function parameters reflect the changes.
-When transferring ownership from class `ChatLogic`, where all instances of `GraphEdge` are created, into instances of `GraphNode`, make sure to use move semantics.
+In files `chatlogic.h` / `chatlogic.cpp` and `graphnode.h` / `graphnode.cpp` I changed the ownership of all instances of `GraphEdge` by using a unique pointer such that each instance of `GraphNode` exclusively owns the outgoing `GraphEdges` (the 'child' edges) and holds non-owning references to incoming `GraphEdges` (the 'parent' edges).

 ### Task 5 : Moving the ChatBot